Welcome to Wealthcommon Currency Central

 Ask Yourself About the Dollar and the Wealthcommon:

-- Who gave us the paltry, failing Social Security system?
+- Gave us the paltry, failing Social Security system?

-- Who use trickery and deceit in their accounting and budget practices?
+- Use trickery and deceit in their accounting and budget practices?

-- Who created the punitive, convoluted income tax code, I.R.S.
+- Created the punitive, convoluted income tax code, I.R.S.

 and the welfare state?